JanLukasGithub/OpenGLProject/README.md

 # OpenGLProject
 My OpenGL project.
 Feel free to suggest improvements/new features.
-All assets and libraries used are free to use, and the code from the Tutorial I used at the start is as well.
+All assets and libraries used are free to use, and the code from the Tutorial I used in the beginning is as well.

 # Compilation
 Go in the build folder and do `make`.